ajdinm/cognitive_load_classification_old/README.md

 # cognitive_load_classification
-Classification of cognitive load in driving setting.
+Classification of the cognitive load in a driving setting.
 Project for Applied AI course at Mälardalen University, Sweden.